jslay88/qbt_migrate/README.md

 * Windows: `%LOCALAPPDATA%/qBittorrent/BT_backup`
 * Linux/Mac: `$HOME/.local/share/data/qBittorrent/BT_backup`

-A backup zip archive is automatically created in the directory that contains the `BT_backup` directory.
-Default, for instance, would be the `qBittorrent` directory mentioned above.
+A backup zip archive is automatically created in the `BT_backup` directory.

 ### Examples
 Assuming all of our torrents are in `X:\Torrents` when coming from Windows, or `/torrents` when coming from Linux/Mac